UN-OCHA/common_design/components/cd-social-links/README.md

 ## Purpose and Usage

-Social links for social sharing.
+Social links for social sharing, plus a Copy to Clipboard button.

 ## Caveats